 Set Breakpoint, F9 to compile and start, debug, STRG-F2 to stop, change something and hit F9 again….
 If you like, you can do this thousand times in an hour.

 For many years I took the RAD approach – button on the Form -> double-Click -> and go with the code… Why not!

-This was the time where nobody talked about design pattern, separation of form and code or other things.
+This was the time where nobody talked about design patterns, separation of form and code or other things.
 Why?
 No Internet…

-Yes, I know the Internet starts at 1989/1991 and my Application was for Win95.
+Yes, I know the Internet starts on 1989/1991 and my Application was for Win95.
 However, when did you start your first AOL Internet over Hayes-Modem “You have new Mail” – Client?

 We don’t talk about Borland-Pascal for Windows – But I had a small working Demo of my Software, simulating the DOS-Screen in a Windows-Frame… (If you ask me, I’ve never done this).

 My Company depends on Delphi and I have no problem with this…